-Rationale: It's generally considered a legitimate business need that service providers must ensure the safety of their staff when they are on third party premises, (ie. the requirement to introduce terms regarding the standard of equipment and appropriateness of the premises so that their staff are protected from harm at all times).
+Rationale: It's generally considered a legitimate business need for service providers to ensure the safety of their staff when they are on third-party premises.
+This includes the requirement to introduce terms regarding the standard of equipment and the appropriateness of the premises to ensure that their staff are always protected from harm.